akashrajk54/DroneFlightPlanner/README.md

       pip install -r requirements.txt

-   7. Set up environment variables by creating a .env file then add below key-values:
+   7. Set up environment variables by creating a .env file then add the key values:

        Generate a New Secret Key:

-       Into your terminal type "python" and hit enter it wil open python console then run below code:
+       Into your terminal type "python" and hit enter it will open the python console then run the below code:

        from django.core.management.utils import get_random_secret_key

        print(get_random_secret_key())

-       Use above printed key as your secret key for below variable.
+       You can use the above-printed key as your secret key for the below variable.

        Then type "exit()" to exit the python console

-       ## Below data (key-value pairs) add into the .env file
+       ## Below key-value pairs add into the .env file.
+For database use: PostgreSQL

        SECRET_KEY=''

-       ### DATABASE Use: PostgreSQL

        DATABASE_NAME=''